Module 01 — Regulatory Reform (Fire Safety) Order 2005

 Nathan Cole

 Respectfully, we don't have time for thinking.
 The plan tells us what to do.
-Cordon, evacuate, or hold the zone — but standing here is not on the list.
+Standing here isn't on the list.

 Priya Sharma

 Alex, the orangery wants to know why the music stopped.
-I need something to tell them.
+I need something.

 ASSESSMENT: INDECISION

 Indecision in a fire incident is itself a decision — the worst one.
-While you hesitated, Mrs Ashby remained in Room 312, the wedding party stayed in the orangery, and the smoke continued to develop at the extractor housing.
+While you hesitated, Mrs Ashby stayed in 312, the wedding stayed in the orangery, and smoke kept developing.
 Nathan ran the PEEP plan on his own initiative because the Responsible Person delegate did not authorise it.
-Article 3 of FSO 2005 places the Responsible Person duty on a single named individual and requires that, where the Responsible Person delegates to a duty manager on shift, that delegate has authority to make decisions in real time.
+Article 3 places the duty on a named individual; where that's delegated to a duty manager, the delegate must decide in real time.
 If the delegate freezes, the system fails — not because the procedures are inadequate, but because the person responsible for activating them didn't act.
-In the absence of your decision, Nathan ran the zone evacuation alone.
+Nathan ran the zone evacuation alone.
 He shouldn't have had to.

 00:00:00 AMBER 01 — The Alarm